-6. COMMON CAPITAL STOCK
+7. COMMON CAPITAL STOCK

-During the second quarter of fiscal year 2007 the Company issued 150,000 shares in satisfaction of \$75,000 of monies owed for legal services.
+During the second quarter of fiscal year 2007, the Company issued 150,000 common shares in satisfaction of \$75,000 owed for legal services.
+During the third quarter of fiscal year 2007, the Company issued 200,000 common shares as a fee for the Coventry Capital Convertible Line of Credit Agreement described in Note 6.

-7. STOCK OPTIONS
+8. STOCK OPTIONS

 Effective October 1, 2006, we began recording compensation expense associated with stock options and other equity-based compensation in accordance with SFAS No. 123 (revised 2004), "Share-Based Payment".
 We adopted FAS 123(R) using the modified prospective method.
 We recognize these compensation costs on a straight-line basis over the requisite service period of the award.
-Total compensation cost recognized for fair value options issued was \$108,000 and \$341,000 for the three and six months ended March 31, 2007, respectively.
+Total compensation cost recognized for fair value options issued to employees and directors was approximately \$51,000 and \$223,000 for the three and nine months ended June 30, 2007, respectively.